- 29.99k views

 - Huts with bunk-rooms every night

 Whatever your hiking ability, if you love the great outdoors and you appreciate clean, fresh air and dramatic mountain scenery, you are sure to find trails to suit you in the Drakensberg Mountains.
-For families with young children and experienced serious walkers alike, Drakensberg hiking trips offer the chance to refresh your mind in South Africa’s great natural wonderland.
-Drakensberg is a destination that is sure not to disappoint.
+For families with young children and experienced, serious walkers alike, Drakensberg hiking trips offer the chance to refresh your mind in South Africa’s great natural wonderland.
+A stop at Drakensberg on a trip to South Africa is sure not to disappoint.